top of page

 images.png

-Research Interests: Remote Sensing, GPU computing, accelerated AI, computer vision for Earth observation, deep learning optimization, and domain-specific foundational models.
+Research Interests: Remote Sensing, Micro- and macroalgae blooms, water quality, radiative transfer modeling, computer vision for Earth observation, and domain-specific foundational models.

-I'm a PhD student in Biosystems Engineering at Mississippi State University, a NASA Early Career Research Fellow supervised by Dr. Vitor Martins, and member of the Geospatial Computing for Environmental Research (GCER) lab.
-My PhD project develops scalable AI pipelines for large-scale geospatial data on HPC/GPU infrastructure, with a focus on global algal bloom detection in coastal waters.
-I love to explore Vision Transformers, semantic segmentation, and self-supervised learning for Earth observation, while advancing domain-aware foundational models tailored to aquatic environments.
-My broader research interests span AI-driven innovation, multimodal learning, and sustainable monitoring solutions that integrate satellite data, computer vision, and high-performance computing for planetary-scale environmental challenges.
+I'm a PhD student in Biosystems Engineering at Mississippi State University, a NASA Early Career Research Fellow supervised by Dr. Vitor Martins, and a member of the Geospatial Computing for Environmental Research (GCER) lab.
+My PhD project develops scalable AI pipelines for large-scale geospatial data, with a focus on global algal bloom detection in coastal waters.
+My research integrates in situ radiometric and water quality measurements, radiative transfer theory, and bio-optical modeling with scalable AI to enable robust, global monitoring from satellite observations.
+My broader research interests combine multispectral and hyperspectral satellite data with field-based measurements to calibrate and evaluate empirical, semi-empirical, and semi-analytical bio-optical models, while advancing domain-aware deep learning approaches tailored to aquatic optical complexity.

-I hold a master’s degree in Remote Sensing from the Brazilian Institute for Space Research (INPE), Brazil, where I focused on calibrating bio-optical models using satellite data.
-I earned my bachelor’s degree in Geomatics and Surveying Engineering from São Paulo State University (UNESP), with a focus on GNSS, atmospheric modeling, and remote sensing.
-I have collaborated with research groups at the University of New Brunswick and the National Research Council of Italy (CNR-IREA), where I worked with hyperspectral data and deep learning for inland water applications.
+I hold a master’s degree in Remote Sensing from INPE, Brazil, where I focused on bio-optical model calibration using satellite and in situ data.
+I earned my bachelor’s degree in Geomatics and Surveying Engineering and completed an internship at the University of New Brunswick, Canada, working on GNSS, atmospheric modeling, and remote sensing.
+I have collaborated with the National Research Council of Italy (CNR-IREA) and the Instrumentation Laboratory for Aquatic Systems (LabISA), applying hyperspectral analysis and optical modeling to advance water quality remote sensing.

 News